PrivacyPrivacy

 • Territorial privacy

-• Bodily privacy
+• Bodily privacy.

-Data privacy vs. cybersecurity and information security (for an organization)
+Data privacy vs. cybersecurity (for an organization)

 Thus, data privacy includes security, but also other many other elements.
-And cybersecurity involves securing many types of data and information systems, including individual (consumer) personal information but also others.
-So that's why they intersect in a large part but each also has distinct components.
-The intersection is not to scale and subject to debate.
+And cybersecurity involves securing many types of data and information systems, including individual (consumer) personal information, but also others.
+So they intersect but each also has distinct components.

 Privacy vs. cybersecurity (for an individual)